See the brilliant wildflowers, rare pine trees and unique wildlife that thrive in the deep red sands and rolling dunes of the Simpson Desert.

 Visit Aboriginal art centres

 Join a tour or organise a permit so that you can visit the Aboriginal communities in the region.
-Santa Theresa art centre, located about one hour south east of Alice Springs, is famous for the intricate and colourful work of the local artists.
-More than 30 indigenous artists live and paint, carve or sculpt at Titjikala community, which is open daily.
+Keringke Arts Aboriginal Art Centre, located in Santa Teresa, about one hour south east of Alice Springs, is famous for the intricate and colourful work of the local artists.
+More than 30 Aboriginal artists live and paint, carve or sculpt at Tapatjatjaka Art and Crafts in Titjikala community, which is open daily.